oszuidwest/bash-functions/README.md

 # License
 This project is licensed under the MIT License - see the LICENSE.md file for details.

-You are welcome to share bugs, feedback and ideas with `techniek@zuidwesttv.nl` or to open a pull request.
+Bugs, feedback, and ideas are welcome at `techniek@zuidwesttv.nl` or through pull requests.